Terms And Conditions

 - The producer needs to have demonstrable production experience (previous work).

-- A screenwriter must have experience of realized scripts in any form, including shorts, TV, web series or theatre.
+- A screenwriter must have experience of realized scripts in any form, including shorts, TV, web series or theater.

 - The team must confirm their full availability for all the workshops and sessions as per the schedule outlined below, as well as at the Red Sea International Film Festival, once the dates are announced.